 Loans to One Borrower.
 The maximum amount that we may lend to one borrower and the borrower's related entities is limited by statute to generally 15% of our stated capital and reserves.
-At June 30, 2021, our regulatory lending maximum was \$24.4 million.
-The Bank's internal lending limits are lower than the levels permitted by regulation and at June 30, 2021, the total exposure with our largest lending relationship was \$7.0 million, which is the total amount outstanding and committed for a group of four commercial real estate loans.
+At June 30, 2022, our regulatory lending maximum was \$22.8 million.
+The Bank's internal lending limits are lower than the levels permitted by regulation and at June 30, 2022, the total exposure with our largest lending relationship was \$13.2 million, which is the total amount outstanding and committed for two commercial real estate loans.